7 Things You Should Know About Letting Go and Moving Forward

 3. Face your fear of what’s next.

-Leaving the familiar, no matter how miserable it is, means an unknown future awaits.
+No matter how miserable it is, leaving the familiar means an unknown future awaits.

-If you are afraid of history repeating itself, now is the time to honestly assess WHO you are, WHAT you believe in, reactive habits that get you into trouble, and ineffective patterns that follow you through life.
+If you are afraid of history repeating itself, now is the time to assess:

 Take a self-help webinar.